migsc/cmdeagle/readme.md

 ## Prerequisites

-You need to have Go installed to install cmdeagle and build CLIs.
+- Go 1.22 or higher: You need to have Go installed to install cmdeagle and build CLIs.
 You can install Go by following the instructions at https://go.dev/doc/install.
+- Node.js 14.0 or higher

 ## Installation